nurhun/AWS_Autoscaling_k3s_Cluster_on_EC2_w_Terraform/README.md

 - Accessing the Cluster from Outside with kubectl.
 SSH to master machine, copy /etc/rancher/k3s/k3s.yaml on your machine located outside the cluster as ~/.kube/config.
 Then replace "127.0.0.1" with the "k3s-masters-lb_dns_name" you get as an output.
 Your local kubectl can now manage your K3s cluster on AWS.

 - Once you're in, you'll find your CI **[Jenkins](https://github.com/jenkinsci/jenkins)** and CD **[ArgoCD](https://github.com/argoproj/argo-cd)** already installed and ready for use.
-Jenkins cloud could be configured to run you pipeline in pods inside your cluster and ArgoCD automates the deployment of the desired application states in the specified target environments.
+Jenkins cloud could be configured to run your pipeline in pods inside the cluster and ArgoCD automates the deployment of the desired application states in the specified target environments.

 - Enjoy deploying your application!